 From XML Schema Part 2: Datatypes Second Edition: “The framework has been influenced by the [ISO 11404] standard on language-independent datatypes as well as the datatypes for [SQL] and for programming languages such as Java.”

+We propose to use UML primitive data types in the UML model and XML Schema data types in the representations.
+Four out of five primitive data types map directly to XML Schema data types at transformation time.
+The fifth one, the literal unlimited natural, needs to be handled separately to different representation.

+We propose to define new UML primitives for XML Schema data types beyond the UML primitive data types (approach followed by Eclipse developers).
+That way we can integrate XML Schema data types into the UML model.

+If we ever need data types that are not in XML Schema we propose to define new UML primitives by using the rules specified in ISO 11404.

+The collection pattern could be applied for the data type aggregator ISO 11404.

 The XML Schema data types would be realized as UML primitive data types.
 Additional primitive data types can be added as needed which might be required for special cases.
 From Wikipedia: “ISO/IEC 11404, General Purpose Datatypes (GPD), are a collection of datatypes defined independently of any particular programming language or implementation.”
 This standard might be helpful for creating additional data types.
 But the definition might be outside of UML.
 UML primitive data types have a definition beyond UML, i.e. the definition could be just a reference to a section in a document.

 The overall understanding here is that the set of XML Schema data types and the ISO/IEC 11404 General Purpose Datatypes could be used in a complementary way.

+Namespaces: XML Schema data types are in the xsd namespace.
+We propose to maintain the namespace and use it in the UML to avoid name clashes.
+We need to check whether namespaces are included in canonical XMI.

+Question: do we want to use namespaces elsewhere?
+It could be useful to use namespaces to eliminate name clashes across classes as well.
+The drawback of this approach is that moving classes between packages changes the namespace.

 Any other structured data types could be built on the basis of primitive data types.